MicrosoftDocs/azure-docs/articles/virtual-wan/security-baseline.md

 **Guidance**:

 Centralize logging storage and analysis to enable correlation.
 For each log source, ensure you have assigned a data owner, access guidance, storage location, what tools are used to process and access the data, and data retention requirements.
-Ensure you are integrating Azure activity logs into your central logging.
+Ensure you are integrating Azure Activity logs into your central logging systems.

 Ingest logs via Azure Monitor to aggregate security data generated by endpoint devices, network resources, and other security systems.
-In Azure Monitor, use Log Analytics workspaces to query and perform analytics, and use Azure Storage accounts for long term and archival storage.
+In Azure Monitor, use Log Analytics workspaces to query and perform analytics, and use Azure storage accounts for long term and archival storage.
 In addition, enable and onboard data to Azure Sentinel or a third-party SIEM.

 Many organizations choose to use Azure Sentinel for “hot” data that is used frequently and Azure Storage for “cold” data that is used less frequently.